Sunica Design logo

 Manchu Clothing in the late Qing Dynasty and the modern Qipao

 Manchu clothing in the late Qing Dynasty and the modern Qipao.
-We can see their collars are pretty similar.
+You can see their collars are pretty similar.

 Cheongsam